Complex Regional Pain Syndrome – Symptoms, Treatment & Clinical Trials

 Future Directions & Research

-As researchers and clinicians continue to unravel the complex mechanisms that cause CRPS, the path to more effective treatments should open.
-The ultimate goal of research is to discover or develop drugs or therapies that can target key elements contributing to CRPS and thus stop CRPS in its tracks.
+As researchers and doctors continue to learn more about the complex causes of CRPS, more effective treatments are likely to be developed.
+The main goal of research is to discover drugs or therapies that can target the key factors causing CRPS and stop it from progressing.

 Genesis Research Services conducts clinical trials for a range of painful conditions.
 To view currently recruiting studies or register your interest for future studies, click here or call us on (02) 4985 1860.